fullmoonissue/tas-scaffolding/README.md

 by `make install`) but to avoid cross OS library preloading problem, the core file of the mediator is copied at the root of your TAS (during the scaffolding).

-The overlay which display the current frame will be already displayed.
+The overlay which display the current frame will be already created and displayed.

 #### Archive bk2